Published: 08/25/2020 | Updated: 01/19/2024

 - In fact, this is kind of sacrilegious to mention on a food blog, but you can even use a tube of refrigerated peanut butter cookie dough from the grocery store if that’s easier for you.
 That’s how much I want you to try this cookie… I’ll even okay this shortcut!

 - The key to these adorable little cookies is using a mini muffin tin.
 That let’s you hold the shape and gives you the perfect little cookie to hold something the size of a mini Reese’s.

 - If you don’t have a mini muffin tin, you can still use a cookie sheet, they just won’t end up this shape.
-They’ll look more like Peanut Butter Blossom cookies with the Hershey’s Kiss on them.
-They’ll still taste great, but somehow I feel like they taste better when you get the shape with the mini muffin tin.
+They’ll look more like Peanut Butter Blossom cookies with Hershey’s Kiss on them.
+They’ll still taste great, but somehow I feel like they taste better when you get the shape with the mini muffin cups.

 - You don’t need to grease your muffin tin first.
 There’s enough oil from the peanut butter, that these will slide right out.

-- Shape your dough into about 1″ balls and place in the cavity of each muffin tin.
+- Shape your dough balls into about 1″ balls and place in the cavity of each muffin tin.

 - Be sure you don’t press down on the dough at all.
 Just place the ball of dough in and let it go!
 As it bakes, it will puff up and take the shape of the opening all on it’s own, without any help from you.

-- Once they’re done baking, remove from oven and set the pan on a cooling rack.
+- Once they’re done baking, remove them from the oven and set the pan on a cooling rack.
 Press an unwrapped mini peanut butter cup into the center of each one.
-You want to make sure you do this while the cookies are still hot from the oven so the melt the bottom of the peanut butter cup and help it stick.
+You want to make sure you do this while the cookies are still hot from the oven so melt the bottom of the peanut butter cup and help it stick.